Anti-Jamming based on Beam-Steering Antennas and Intelligent UAV Swarm Behavior: Introduction

 \textit{Can a UAV swarm, acting in coordinated formation, leverage the effectiveness of anti-jamming techniques by jointly optimizing communication parameters such as formation, smart antenna configuration, and network traffic routing, without compromising the mission?}

-The main contributions of this work are the following: \begin{enumerate} \item The definition of a new optimization problem, which seeks to jointly optimizing the swarm formation, smart antenna configuration, and network traffic routing, to achieve more effective anti-jamming performance. \item A Genetic Algorithm (GA) approach for optimizing UAV positions and antenna beam directions to maximize communication capacity in the presence of interference and/or malicious jamming. \end{enumerate}
+The main contributions of this work are the following: \begin{enumerate} \item The definition of a novel optimization problem, which seeks to jointly optimizing the swarm formation, smart antenna configuration, and network traffic routing, to achieve more effective anti-jamming performance. \item A Genetic Algorithm (GA) approach to show how optimizing UAV positions and antenna beam directions can maximize communication capacity in the presence of interference and/or malicious jamming. \end{enumerate}

 This framework advances UAV swarm research, offering practical tools to improve resilience of multi-UAV teams and swarms against jamming in contested environments.